 - Kidney damage

 - Gangrene of arms or legs, sometimes leading to amputation

 Hypovolemic shock is a medical emergency.
 Call the local emergency number (such as 911) or take the person to the emergency room.

 Preventing shock is easier than trying to treat it once it happens.
 Quickly treating the cause will reduce the risk of developing severe shock.
 Early first aid can help control shock.

 Rivers E. Approach to the patient with shock.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 106.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 106.